 Access to CA House

-- All staff, tenants and visitors must wear non-medical facemasks in communal areas.
-Staff are not required to wear masks at their work stations, but any member of staff manning the library must wear appropriate face coverings when members are present.
+- We recommend all staff, tenants and visitors to continue wearing face coverings in communal areas.
+Staff are not required to wear masks at their work stations, but any members of staff covering the library are strongly encouraged to wear appropriate face coverings when members are present.
 For further guidance on the use of facemasks, please see details on the UK Government website: Face coverings at work.

-- All persons are always advised to stay 2 metres apart.
+- All persons are advised to continue maintaining a 2m distance where possibe.